csunbird/Estimating-effective-population-size-from-resistance-loci/README.md

 ### Progress since 19 March:
 - all 27 burn ins done on HPC, made heterozygosity user-defined function + track progress to csv using logfile
-- finished TMRCA python calculation code block, simulation array and trialled it.
+- finished TMRCA python calculation code block, simulation array
+- finished simulations. output vcf for 10,11,19-23.
+Expired at 1000k for the rest.
 - did poster

 ### Planned work this week
 - finish burnins! (done)
 - change sweep site nonsense in simulation SLIM script (done)
-- fix and run simulation array (done)
+- fix and run simulation array for first seed (done)
+- write array scripts for 9 other seeds and run them
 - (tmrca.ipynb) calculating NeHat by maximum likelihood estimation (STUCK HERE, how to get estimated curve of best fit?)
 - (post-simulation) plot nuc diversity graph for all simulations and compare against expected (has to be 10%<nuc diversity>20%)